Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Discussions

-The time complexity in $O(pn \log n)$ or $O(pn^2)$ can be satisfactory for large scale computations of p-dispersion problems.
-For a practical speed-up, Algorithms 1,4 and 5 have also useful properties for a parallel implementation in multi or many-core environments.
-As mentioned in Theorems 1,2 and 3, the construction of the DP matrix is the bottleneck in the time complexity, it is crucial to parallelize carefully this phase.
-The backtracking algorithm is essentially sequential, but with a low complexity, so that a parallelization of this phase is not crucial.
-The initial sorting algorithm is significant in the computation times only for the Max-Min p-dispersion problem and small values of $p$.
-In this case, parallelization on General Purpose Graphical Processing Units (GPGPU) is available \cite{sintorn2008fast}.
+Time complexity in $O(pn \log n)$ or $O(pn^2)$ can be satisfactory for large scale $p$-dispersion computations.
+For a practical speed-up, Algorithms 1, 2, 5 and 6 have useful properties for efficient implementation and parallelization.
+The bottleneck in time complexity is the construction of the DP matrices.
+The backtracking algorithm is essentially sequential, but with a low complexity; this phase is not crucial for the global efficiency.
+The initial sorting algorithm is significant in the computation times only for Max-min $p$-dispersion with small values of $p$.
+Standard parallelization of sorting algorithms applies, even using General Purpose Graphical Processing Units (GPGPU) \cite{sintorn2008fast}.

-In the computation of each line of the DP matrix in Algorithms 1, 4 and 5, many operations are independent using the previous line.
-In Algorithm 1 (and for the hierarchic optimization discussed in section 8.2), there are $O(n^2)$ independent operations.
-In Algorithm 5, there are $O(n^3)$ independent operations.
-After the specific improvements for Max-Min p-dispersion with Algorithms 2 and 4, there are $O(n)$ independent operations to compute each value $C_{i,k}^{MM}$ for $i\in[\![k,n]\!]$ in $O(\log i)$ time.
-These $O(n)$ operations shall be computed from the highest values of $i$ with $i=n$ to the lowest with $i=k$, for a better load balancing following the results of LPT (Lowest Processing Times) heuristic and approximation results \cite{graham1969bounds}.
-In all cases, the parallel implementation is straightforward in a shared memory environment like OpenMP, inducing only $p-3$ synchronizations, which is useful for the practical efficiency of parallelization.
+The construction of the DP matrix requires independent computations to compute $(k+1)$-dispersion costs from $k$-dispersion values.
+In Algorithm 1 (and for the lexicographic optimization), there are $O(n^2)$ independent operations in the $k$-th loop.
+There are $O(n^3)$ independent operations in the loop $k$ of Algorithm 5.
+After the specific improvements for Max-min $p$-dispersion with Algorithms 2 and 4, there are $O(n)$ independent operations to compute each value $C_{k,i}^{Mm}$ for $i\in[\![k,n]\!]$ in $O(\log i)$ time.
+In all cases, the parallelization is straightforward in a shared memory environment like OpenMP or in a distributed environment using Message Passign Interface (MPI).
+Parallel implementation requires only $p-3$ synchronizations; this is a good property for the practical efficiency.
+Applying LPT (Lowest Processing Times) rules from \cite{graham1969bounds} for load balancing among the operations that can be computed in parallel, it is better to calculate the most time-consuming operations first, starting from the highest values of $i$ down to the lowest.

+DP Algorithms 1, 2 and 5 are cache-friendly for an efficient implementation.
+Indeed, it requires only $k$-dispersion values to compute $(k+1)$-dispersion costs.
+Since these $k$-dispersion previous values are called several times, it is crucial to access them quickly.
+Having the $k$-dispersion values in cache allows such quick access.
+As written in Algorithm 1, one have to cache two vectors of size $n$ for an implementation keeping the previous and current lines of the DP matrix in cache.
+With in-place implementations as in Algorithms 2 and 4, one may cache only one vector of size $n$, which is useful when cache size becomes a limiting factor.
+In backtracking operations of Algorithm 1, the elements are likely no longer cached, inducing more access time.
+With the lower complexity of backtracking, this is not a problem.